-Note: Low fat servings are generally recommended
+Note: Low fat servings are generally recommended by the Dept of Health

 Why choose lower fat cheese, milk and yoghurt?

 - Choosing lower fat dairy foods can help you to reduce your calorie and saturated fat intake. - Lower fat dairy foods still contain protein for growth and repair of healthy muscle. - The nutrients they provide are essential for healthy bones, blood pressure and metabolism.